zacharycvivian/angular-cyberlabs-app/README.md

 # CyberLabs Template

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.
+This app has been designed as a UI template for my Senior Project's CyberLabs environment so we can begin database integration and Proxmox integration for the VM view.

 ## Test Accounts